renansaraivaifpb/Instrumenta-o/README.md

 ### Source: Authores.

+# Updates:

+The behavior, in this new commit, can be viewed on the Arduino serial, see the behavior of the low pass filter in the link below.

 The [link](https://youtu.be/0FCDj9dwIl0) shows the variation of the potentiometer and the visualization of the Vc output of the low pass filter.